Rich in Selenium for Optimal Thyroid Function, A Functional Medicine Nutritionist’s Spin on a Classic: Brazil Nut Tapenade

 Brazil Nut Tapenade

-This is a very rich tapenade that can be served atop crostini, mixed with pasta like a pesto, or massaged into hearty greens.
-The richness depends on the intensity of the olives ~ use a milder olive for a mellower taste.
+Enjoy my Brazil nut tapenade recipe below.
+It can be served atop crostini, mixed with pasta like a pesto, or massaged into torn hearty greens.
+The richness depends on the intensity of the olives — use a milder olive for a mellower taste.

 - 1 cup sun-dried tomatoes, soaked about 2 hours in advance of preparation (or use oil-packed and drain)